Your Company Sent You Abroad. Your U.S. Tax Obligations Don’t Have to Feel Overwhelming.

 Visit the Knowledge CenterFAQs for Corporate Expats

-Greenback specializes in helping corporate expats navigate the complexity of international assignments.
-We prepare your U.S. return with full consideration of employer housing allowances, tax equalization packages, equity compensation, and treaty benefits.
-We apply the Foreign Earned Income Exclusion (up to $130,000 for 2025), Foreign Housing Exclusion (up to $39,000 general cap, higher for specific cities), Foreign Tax Credits, and treaty positions to minimize U.S. tax liability.
+We apply the Foreign Earned Income Exclusion (up to $130,000 for 2025), Foreign Housing Exclusion (base amount $20,800, general cap $39,000, higher for expensive cities), Foreign Tax Credits (Form 1116), and treaty positions (Form 8833) to minimize U.S. tax liability.
 Most corporate expats in high-tax countries owe little or nothing after these protections are properly applied.
+Our federal return service starts at $565.

 Can Greenback coordinate with my employer’s tax equalization program?

-Yes.
-Greenback works with corporate expats who have tax equalization packages.
-While your employer manages the equalization calculations and reimbursements, we ensure your personal U.S. return (Form 1040) properly reports gross-up amounts, housing benefits, and employer reimbursements.
-We coordinate with your employer’s tax team to align your personal filing with equalization calculations, ensuring compliance and preventing surprises.
+Yes, Greenback works with corporate expats who have tax equalization packages.
+While your employer manages equalization calculations and provides reimbursements or withholdings, we ensure your personal U.S. return properly reports gross-up amounts included in your W-2, housing benefits (whether paid directly or reimbursed), employer tax reimbursements, and ensure alignment between your personal filing and your employer’s equalization methodology.

 I haven’t filed U.S. taxes since my international assignment began.
 Can Greenback help me catch up?

-How does the Foreign Housing Exclusion work for corporate expats with employer-provided housing?
+How does Greenback calculate the Foreign Housing Exclusion for corporate expats?

-Can Greenback help me determine if treaty benefits apply to my corporate assignment?
+Can Greenback help me determine if treaty benefits apply to my corporate assignment and prepare Form 8833?

-How do RSUs and stock options work for corporate expats working abroad?
+How does Greenback handle RSUs and stock options for corporate expats working abroad?

-It depends.
-The U.S. has Totalization Agreements with 30+ countries (including the UK, Germany, France, Canada, Japan, Australia) to prevent double Social Security taxation.
-If you work for a U.S. employer on temporary assignment (typically under 5 years), you usually pay only into U.S. Social Security.
-If your assignment is longer or you work for a foreign employer, you may pay into the host country system.
-Greenback helps you understand which system applies, ensures proper withholding, and coordinates with your employer.
+Yes, the U.S. has Totalization Agreements with 30+ countries (UK, Germany, France, Canada, Japan, Australia, Netherlands, Belgium, Switzerland, and others) to prevent double Social Security taxation.
+If you work for a U.S. employer on temporary assignment (typically under 5 years), you usually pay only into U.S. Social Security and receive a Certificate of Coverage.